Pakubuwono I of Mataram: Origin

 Born as Raden Mas Darajat, he was the son of Amangkurat I, the last Mataram ruler based in Plered, from his second queen consort, Ratu Wetan.
-Ratu Wetan originated from Kajoran family, descended from Sultans of Pajang.
+Ratu Wetan originated from the Kajoran family, descended from the Sultans of Pajang.

 RM.
 Darajat was once appointed as a crown prince (adipati anom) when a conflict between his father and Raden Mas Rahmat (later Amangkurat II of Mataram) occurred.
 RM.
-Rahmat was Prince Puger's half-brother, born from Ratu Kulon (the first queen consort of Amangkurat I).
-Amangkurat I relinquished crown prince title from RM.
+Rahmat was Prince Puger's half-brother, born in Ratu Kulon (the first queen consort of Amangkurat I).
+Amangkurat I relinquished the crown prince title from RM.
 Rahmat and ceded it to RM.
 Darajat.
-But, when Kajoran family was proven to support Trunajaya rebellion in 1674, Amangkurat I was forced to draw the title from RM.
+But, when the Kajoran family was proven to support the Trunajaya rebellion in 1674, Amangkurat I was forced to draw the title from RM.
 Darajat.

 Defending Plered

-The peak of Trunajaya rebellion took place in 1677.
-This Madurese prince made a great invasion to Plered, capital of Mataram.
+The peak of the Trunajaya rebellion took place in 1677.
+This Madurese prince made a great invasion of Plered, the capital of Mataram.
 Amangkurat I escaped to the west and assigned RM.
 Rahmat to defend the palace.
 But, RM.
 Rahmat refused and chose to evacuate as well.
-Prince Puger appeared to replace his half-brother to prove to his father that not all of Kajoran family members were involved in Trunajaya rebellion.
+Prince Puger appeared to replace his half-brother to prove to his father that not all of Kajoran's family members were involved in the Trunajaya rebellion.

 When Trunajaya troops came to Plered Palace, Amangkurat I had evacuated.
 Prince Puger stood against them.
-But, the enemy's strength was too great, so he was forced to escaped to Jenar village (now in Purwodadi, Purworejo).
-Prince Puger built a new palace namely Purwakanda there, and appointed himself as a king styled Susuhunan Ingalaga.
+But, the enemy's strength was too great, so he was forced to escape to Jenar village (now in Purwodadi, Purworejo).
+Prince Puger built a new palace namely Purwakanda there and appointed himself as a king-styled Susuhunan Ingalaga.

 Trunajaya plundered Mataram heirlooms.
 He subsequently moved to his post in Kediri.
 Meanwhile, Sunan Ingalaga came back to Plered to destroy the remaining Trunajaya's followers placed there.
 Sunan Ingalaga then appointed himself as a new Mataram ruler.